 Myth #1: Marketing automation is only relevant for email

-Once marketers realize the benefits that automation provides for other channels (such as quicker and simpler processes and conversion optimization), it’ll become clear how marketing automation can save your business both time and money across numerous channels.
+Once you realize the benefits that automation provides for other channels (such as quicker and simpler processes and conversion optimization), it’ll become clear how marketing automation can save your business both time and money across numerous channels.

 Myth #2: Marketing automation is just another form of spam